Informational Site Network Informational.ca Privacy

 rough weather kneeling is the safest when one knows how to paddle in

-that position.
+n.
 It is a good thing to learn both methods.

 When you paddle close one hand firmly on the end of the paddle and the